jpereyrol/SetupSparkCluster/README.md

-# Setup a Spark-Scala Multi-Node Standalone Cluster
+# Setup a Spark Cluster

 ## 1. Introduction